-Spanish Imperfect Tense (Pretérito Imperfecto)
+Spanish Imperfect Tense (Pretérito Imperfecto): Complete Guide

 The imperfect tense (Pretérito Imperfecto) is used to describe ongoing, repeated, or habitual actions in the past.
 It's often used to set the scene, describe background situations, or talk about what was happening or what someone used to do.
 This tense is essential for telling stories and describing past situations in Spanish.